-Quietly nestled away in the heart of the beautiful Isle of Purbeck, you’ll discover one of Dorset’s hidden gems.
-The Blue Pool nature reserve dates back over 400 years and offers a wonderful place to find peace and tranquility.
-Wander along the sandy paths which guide you through the tall vibrant cedar trees, or head down towards the inviting waters edge thats as calm as a millpond.
-Let little ones marvel at the fairy houses along the fairy trail, and if you’re feeling energetic take the steps to gain scenic views over the peaceful rolling Purbeck Hills.
+Quietly nestled away in the heart of the beautiful Isle of Purbeck, you’ll discover The Blue Pool Nature Reserve.
+One of Dorset’s hidden gems that dates back over 400 years and offers a wonderful place to find peace and tranquility.
+Sandy paths guide you through the tall cedar trees and down towards the inviting waters edge, whilst adrenaline seekers can now take a wobbly walk over the new suspended rope bridge – the longest in the UK!
+Theres also fairy houses for little ones to discover along the fairy trail, and if you’re feeling energetic you can take the steps to gain scenic views over the peaceful rolling Purbeck Hills.

-This peaceful walk has varying difficulty routes and offers something for everyone no matter their age and ability.
+This beautiful walk has varying difficulty routes and offers something for everyone, no matter their age and ability.
 Bring the kids and the grandparents along for a lovely afternoon of making memories together with the family.

 In this article...